Undergraduate Open Days

 When is the next Open Day?

-Our next Open Day takes place on Saturday 17 June.
-Register your interest using the form at the top of this page.
+Our next Open Day takes place on Saturday 17 June from 10:00 - 16:00.
+Book your place now using the form at the top of the page.

 Are all courses represented at Open Days?